zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/provision/provision.md

 Estimated Lab Time: 20 minutes

 ### Background
-If you just created a new Cloud account following the instructions in Getting Started, you must wait at least 30 minutes before you attempt to create an instance of Visual Builder and Visual Builder Studio.
-(It could take anywhere between 10 and 30 minutes for a new user account to be fully provisioned and for the navigation menu to show.)
+If you just created a new Cloud account following the instructions in Getting Started, you might want to wait before you attempt to create an instance of Visual Builder and Visual Builder Studio.
+It could take anywhere between 10 and 30 minutes for a new user account to be fully provisioned and for the navigation menu to show.
 If you already have a Cloud account, you don't need to wait.
 Either way, make sure you've signed in to the Oracle Cloud as an Oracle Identity Cloud Service user before proceeding. *Note: If you log in using an Oracle Cloud Infrastructure account, the navigation menu to Visual Builder won't show.*

 ## **Task 1**: Create an Instance of Visual Builder
-Provision a service instance of Visual Builder to deploy and host apps created in Visual Builder Studio.
+Provision a service instance of Visual Builder to host apps created in Visual Builder Studio.
 The Visual Builder instance serves as the runtime environment for the web app that you will create in Visual Builder Studio.
+You must provision the Visual Builder instance first, so you have it available for selection when you create a project in Visual Builder Studio.

 1. On the Oracle Cloud Get Started page, click the menu in the upper left corner to display the services you can provision: